 - Canada-U.S. steel supply chains are highly integrated and lucrative, and production is concentrated in high-value products.
-For instance, a semi-finished steel product used in an automobile crosses the border multiple times as it is further worked and refined. - Due to the tremendous weight of products, it is not practical to ship steel abroad and across oceans.
-As such, Canadian firms do not actively pursue export diversification beyond the U.S. market. - In 2023, 6.3 mt of Canadian steel 50 percent of annual crude production was shipped to the U.S., representing 90 percent of Canadian steel exports and 24 percent of U.S. steel imports. - At the same time, 3.9 mt of U.S. steel 5 percent of annual crude production (81 mt) was shipped to Canada, representing 47 percent of all U.S. steel exports and 45 percent of Canadian steel imports.
+For instance, a semi-finished steel product used in an automobile crosses the border multiple times as it is further worked and refined. - Due to the tremendous weight of products, transport costs for overseas shipping adds significantly to the price.
+As such, Canadian firms have so far not actively pursued export diversification beyond the U.S. market, as there was no cost incentive to do so. - In 2024, 6.3 mt of Canadian steel 50 percent of annual crude production was shipped to the U.S., representing 87 percent of Canadian steel exports and 24 percent of U.S. steel imports. - At the same time, 3.0 mt of U.S. steel 5 percent of annual crude production (81 mt) was shipped to Canada, representing 24 percent of all U.S. steel exports and 49 percent of Canadian steel imports.